 The Company is exposed to credit risk arising from amounts owed by Group undertakings and other receivables.
 Credit risk management aims to reduce the risk of default by setting limits on credit exposure to counterparties based on their respective credit ratings.
 The maximum exposure to credit risk at the reporting date is equal to the carrying value of the Company's financial assets.
-The Company's payment obligations, including intercompany loans, are indirectly guaranteed by the guarantors of the Eurobond, easyJet plc and EACL.
+The Company's payment obligations, including intercompany loans, are indirectly guaranteed by the guarantors of the Eurobond, easyJet plc and EAACL.

 At the end of each reporting date the Company recognises a loss allowance for expected credit losses on financial assets measured at amortised cost.
-In establishing the appropriate amount of loss allowance to be recognised, the Company applies the simplified approach permissible under IFRS 9.
+In establishing the appropriate amount of loss allowance to be recognised, the Company applies the general approach recognising a loss allowance equal to the 12-month expected credit losses calculated using expected future default probabilities approach, as permissible under IFRS 9.